How to Dispute Credit Report Information

 What Can You Dispute on Your Credit Report?

-You can dispute information on your credit report you believe is incorrect, including:
+You can dispute personal or account information on your credit report you believe is incorrect, including:

 • Inaccurate balances and credit limits

-Note that certain items on your Experian credit report may not be disputable online.
+Certain items on your Experian credit report may not be disputable online.
 You may need to contact a dispute specialist over the phone to resolve inaccurate names, addresses or inquiries on your report.
+Also, some items aren't eligible for dispute at all, such as valid credit inquiries, your credit score and personal data like your current legal name, current address and birth date, if they're not inaccurate.

 How to Prepare to Submit a Dispute

-To prepare to submit a dispute, start by reviewing your credit report to locate any information that you believe to be incorrect.
+To prepare to submit a dispute, start by reviewing your credit report to locate any information that you believe is incorrect.

 • Bank statements